 Patients should be fully informed of the risks of the proposed surgery and have the choice to refuse a particular surgical option if the risks appear too high.
 There are alternatives to mesh, being trial of proper physical therapy (pelvic floor exercises), surgical placement of sutures for support and surgical repair without mesh products that carry lower risks than vaginal mesh.
 Therefore, it can lead to compensation claims if patients were clearly better candidates for other methods.
 Patients should be advised as to the various alternatives to mesh surgery and able to make a fully informed choice about which type of treatment they wish to undergo.

 Even if it may have been reasonable to recommend a mesh repair (which is highly debatable now as there are Gynaecologists in the Uk who are now refusing to offer mesh), in some cases patients have been shown to have had problems because of an inexperienced surgeon doing the mesh procedure.
 There may have been substandard placement of the mesh.

 In other cases, problems that were preventable may arise even under the care of a more experienced surgeon.
-If a patient has a particularly complicated history (such as significant bowel issues eg) Crohn’s disease, diverticular disease etc) and an obvious risk of abdominal adhesions, then it may also be important that the surgeon consults with and involves a colorectal surgeon in the procedure.
-Failure to do so cam lead to devastating consequences for a patient.
+If a patient has a particularly complicated history (such as significant bowel issues e.g.) Crohn’s disease, diverticular disease etc) and an obvious risk of abdominal adhesions, then it may also be important that the surgeon consults with and involves a colorectal surgeon in the procedure.
+Failure to do so can lead to devastating consequences for a patient.
 If a bowel perforation occurs during surgery and a colorectal surgeon is not present to deal with a repair, then a lady can be left with a very significant and life-changing outcome, such as having to live with a stoma.
 Some ladies have found that their symptoms have been made significantly worse by the mesh surgery.